ionic-team/stencil-site/versioned_docs/version-v2/guides/assets.md

 As a result, calling `setAssetPath` should not be done from within a component in order to prevent unwanted side effects when using a component.

-If the file calling `setAssetPath` is a module and your compiler is able to resolve the file location at build time, based on where the application is being deployed, you can use `import.meta.url`.
-In most cases however we recommend to use: `setAssetPath('${window.location.origin}/');`
+If the file calling `setAssetPath` is a module, it's recommended to use `import.meta.url`.

 Alternatively, one may use [`document.currentScript.src`](https://developer.mozilla.org/en-US/docs/Web/API/Document/currentScript) when working in the browser and not using modules or environment variables (e.g. `document.env.ASSET_PATH`) to set the